Experienced and Knowledgeable Speeding Accident Attorney

 What You Can Recover

 Collisions are expensive; $242 billion in damages were reported from traffic accidents in 2010.
 The majority of that (82%) accounts for medical costs and loss of productivity – the awards you pursue through a personal injury claim.
 Naturally, insurance and health care companies will do everything they can to pay out as little as feasible.
-Your attorney, on the other hand, will advise you on how to proceed so your case is well documented and protected, ensuring the best possible results.
+Your Macon injury lawyer, on the other hand, will advise you on how to proceed so your case is well documented and protected, ensuring the best possible results.
 You may recover:

 - Medical expenses, including hospitalization and ER fees, the cost of long-term treatments like physical therapy, and any equipment related to the accident (i.e., crutches, braces, and wheelchairs).
 Depending on your symptoms, medical specialists may recommend surgeries or forecast medical care down the road.
 The estimated cost of those services may also be covered through a personal injury claim.